Common issues, tips and tricks for the 2.0t EA888 Gen3B engine

-Just like any direct inject engine that doesn’t have multi port injection or something similar to clean it, this engine gets carbon buildup over time.
-Because of the way the fuel injection works the gunk can buildup overtime on the valves by oil and junk flowing through the PCV system to the valves. to the left is a picture of what valves can look like overtime.
-Europe did get MPI (multi port injection) on the EA888 Gen 3 engine but sadly this feature did not make it over to the US.
+Just like any direct-inject engine that doesn’t have multi-port injection or something similar to clean it, this engine gets carbon buildup over time.
+Because of the way the fuel injection works the gunk can buildup over time on the valves by oil and junk flowing through the PCV system to the valves. to the left is a picture of what valves can look like over time.
+Europe did get MPI (multi-port injection) on the EA888 Gen 3 engine but sadly this feature did not make it over to the US.

 Loss in performance is a sign that this might be happening.
 But that is also a very vague sign that could be the result of a lot of things.

-If you already have buildup the best way to resolve it is take it apart and clean it.
-This is a very time-consuming task or expensive if you have a shop do it.
+If you already have buildup the best way to resolve it is to take it apart and clean it.
+This is a very time-consuming task or expensive if you have a shop to do it.
 You could try using a cleaning solution like Seafoam or BG Induction Cleaning that doesn’t require taking everything apart.

 Another option is to install a catch can.
 This will catch the foreign contaminates in the PCV system before they get to the valves.
 You will need to empty the catch can every so often.
 A good time is when you do your oil changes.
-Another option is the “Italian tuneup” which is running your engine at higher RPM’s occasionally to burn off any buildup you engine has.
+Another option is the “Italian tuneup” which is running your engine at higher RPMs occasionally to burn off any buildup your engine has.
 If you are a spirited driver this may not be necessary but for those conservative/commuters this can help.

 Here is a discussion on this issue: http://forums.vwvortex.com/showthread.php?8009609-Carbon-Buildup-on-MK7-s&p=97730409&viewfull=1#post97730409

-First before you get too scared this issue is not common, I almost didn’t even add this due to how rare it is.
+First, before you get too scared this issue is not common, I almost didn’t even add this due to how rare it is.

 Typically the failures are due to bearings failing, the turbine shaft isn’t balanced well enough and becomes wobbly and then the turbine fins get shredded.
-Some people when upgrading their turbo or replacing it are sending it off to a shop the specializes in turbos to get the shafts balanced before installing it.
+Some people when upgrading their turbo or replacing it are sending it off to a shop that specializes in turbos to get the shafts balanced before installing it.